rust-lang/miri/CONTRIBUTING.md

 [Rust Zulip]: https://rust-lang.zulipchat.com

+## The `miri` script

+Building and invoking Miri requires getting a bunch of flags right and setting up a custom sysroot with xargo.
+The `miri` script located at the root of the repository takes care of that for you.

+Run `./miri` without arguments to see the commands our build tool supports.

 ## Preparing the build environment

 Miri heavily relies on internal and unstable rustc interfaces to execute MIR,